- Roads, Vehicles & Traffic

-Using the pictures of different roads at [INSERT LINK TO PICTURES],discuss the concepts of ‘wide’ and ‘narrow’.
+Using pictures of different roads, discuss the concepts of ‘wide’ and ‘narrow’.

-Mark out different widths of ‘roads’ in the school grounds to practise crossings.
+Mark out different widths of ‘roads’ in the school grounds to practise crossing.

 Individually in turn, or in small groups, have the students cross the ‘roads’ that are marked out.

 Other students should observe and count how many steps are needed to cross each road.